RockLi/guava/README.md

 The reason why this time of testing guava didn't win Go is due to some known but unfixed bugs in guava, I will fix that soon and rerun the testing.

-After basic features are finished, I will focus on the optimization part, continously to improve the performance.
-To be honest, there're lots of places in guava can be optimized.
+After I finished basic features, I will focus on the optimization part, continously to improve the performance.
+To be honest, there're lots of places in guava could be optimized.

 ## Deployment